MAVProxyUser/Gelblaster_Wingman/README.md

 ## Synopsis

-Ever since I saw James Cameron's "Aliens" in 1986, and Frank Marshall's "Congo" in 1995 I knew I needed to own an automated sentry turret at some point in my life.
-It wasn't clear I'd eventually be sharing the design to one for others to use, but I sit, doing exactly that.
+Ever since we saw James Cameron's "Aliens" in 1986, and Frank Marshall's "Congo" in 1995 we knew we needed to own an automated sentry turret at some point in our lifetime.
+It wasn't clear we'd eventually be sharing the design to one for others to use, but here we sit, doing exactly that.

 [![liquor pour](http://img.youtube.com/vi/IS2PtmM9mwU/0.jpg)](https://www.youtube.com/watch?v=IS2PtmM9mwU) [![Congo](http://img.youtube.com/vi/Ss35wHcN6iQ/0.jpg)](https://www.youtube.com/watch?v=Ss35wHcN6iQ)<br>